hosseinn/DocumentLoader/README.md

 # Document Loader

-This is the `DocumentLoader` example from LibreOffice SDK, converted to use `qmake`, in order too compile, execute and debug easier using Qt Creator.
+This is the `DocumentLoader` example from LibreOffice SDK, converted to use `qmake`, in order to compile, execute and debug easier using Qt Creator.

 ## Compiling and Running